 The RSPCA has a very helpful webpage with more information which may also be useful.

 Ants don’t pose a health risk.
 If you discover ants in your home, try vacuuming them up or tackle them using an ant spray or powder which you can purchase in most DIY stores.

 Birds generally use buildings for nesting or roosting and not as a source of food, so access to the property needs to be managed.
-Pigeons cause more of a problem with regards to their droppings.
-We look at all kinds of proofing works, but we’re also looking at a longer, natural solution (birds of prey) rather than culling.
+Pigeons cause more of a problem with regards to their droppings which can pose a health hazard.
+If birds are causing a problem, please contact us immediately.

 Squirrels can cause damage in your loft or roof spaces.
 They can tear away insulation and cause damage to pipes and any items stored in the loft.
 They can chew through cables and wires, causing a risk of fire and electrocution.

 To prevent squirrels getting in, use wire mesh to block any holes and make sure any missing bricks or roof tiles are replaced.
-If you require help with this, please speak to us and we’ll be happy to advise you on any assistance that we can provide.
+If you require help with this, please speak to us and we’ll be happy to advise and assist you.

 Crushed up mothballs placed around your loft can also help deter squirrels from entering.

 Please be aware that red squirrels are a legally protected species.
 You can be prosecuted for killing, injuring or capturing a red squirrel or destroying its shelter.
 However, grey squirrels are not a legally protected species.

 Dust mites live in mattresses and bedding.
 They can make your condition worse if you suffer from eczema, asthma or any other breathing problems.

 Dust mites prefer warm, humid environments.
 To keep them under control, wash your bedding regularly at 60°C and try to keep your bedroom cool and well ventilated.